-When creating an integration you have specified a webhook url.
-The webhook url is used for notifying you once some asynchronous task, like a file analysis, has been completed.
+When creating an integration you must specify a webhook url.
+The webhook url is used for notifying you once some asynchronous task, like a library track analysis, has finished or failed.
 Your webhook address must be facing the public internet.

 Signature header of the request includes a

 HMAC based on the Webhook secret set during the integration creation process.

 You should use this signature in order to verify that the request sent to your webhook originates from Cyanite.ai.

 POST method HTTP request with

 Example implementation of verifying the request signature in Node.js.

 Mutation.libraryTrackEnqueue fields on our API will automatically result in the new Webhook V2 payload.